seo4ajax/connect-s4a/Readme.md

 How it works
 ------------

-This module checks the presence of the _escaped_fragment_ query parameter.
+This module checks the presence of the _escaped_fragment_ query parameter or the presence of a user-agent string identifying bots that do not support the Ajax Crawling Specification.
-If this parameter is present, it requests the snapshot on SEO4Ajax and responds to the initial request with this snapshot.
+If the _escaped_fragment_ is present or a bot is detected, it requests the snapshot on SEO4Ajax and responds to the initial request with the concerned snapshot.

 Requirements